 - Mexico: The San Luis Potosí plant opened in 2019 and focuses on producing the 3 Series for several markets.
 This facility is part of BMW's strategy to strengthen its presence in North America.

-The Definition of "Import" in the Automotive Industry
+Definition in the Automotive Industry

 It’s hard to give an exact definition for this well-used term.
 Given BMW's extensive global production network, determining its classification in the area of imported vehicles becomes complicated.
 Here are some different perspectives that can be applied: